SrSyntaxAT/FarmingWorld/README.md

 ---

 ## Notice
-The v2 is not compatible with the v1 and therefore the configuration must be recreated.
+The v2 is not compatible with the v1.
-The folders of the farm worlds should be deleted before starting.
+When upgrading, the plugin must be completely deleted beforehand.
+Plugins that use the API must be rewritten to the new API version beforehand.

 ---